SeaQL/sea-orm-tutorial/tutorials-book/src/ch01-05-basic-crud-operations.md

 assert_eq!(sad_bakery.unwrap().id, 1);
 ```

+For relational select on multiple entities, visit the next [section](ch01-06-relational-select.md).

 ## Delete

 Sadly, *Sad Bakery* is unable to survive in the rapidly changing economy; it has been forced to liquidate!